-10.8 UDP Policies BE1 and BE2 are considerations in relation to design, materials and layout.
-In principle development should respect the scale, height and design of adjoining buildings/land levels and be in keeping with the predominant character of the area.

-- 10.9 The existing building has been extended previously with the addition of single storey extensions to the sides and rear.
+- 10.8 UDP Policies BE1 and BE2 are considerations in relation to design, materials and layout.
+In principle development should respect the scale, height and design of adjoining buildings/land levels and be in keeping with the predominant character of the area. - 10.9 The existing building has been extended previously with the addition of single storey extensions to the sides and rear.
 The rear extension extends up to the northern and eastern boundary which are shared with the adjoining plots accommodating residential dwellings, namely no. 16 New Road and 40 St John's Avenue.
-It is considered the design, scale and appearance of these existing extensions adds little value to the character of the host building and street scene. - 10.10 The proposals are to: - largely demolish the existing extensions including ramp access to southern elevation, - retaining a small section of the side extension adjoin the boundary with no. 16 New Road, - erect a new two storey extension to the rear with hipped roof, - provide a new ramp access to proposed two storey extension provide new external steps to side (south elevation) of host building - provide a secure bin storage area adjacent to the boundary of no. 40 St John's Avenue - retain 8 car park spaces along the southern elevation and - erect a 2m high fence on party boundary with no. 16 New Road. - 10.11 The proposed extension would be set in 1.7m from the southern (side) elevation of the host property.
+It is considered the design, scale and appearance of these existing extensions adds little value to the character of the host building and street scene. - 10.10 The proposals as revised are to: - largely demolish the existing extensions including ramp access to southern elevation, - retaining a small section of the side extension adjoin the boundary with no. 16 New Road, - erect a new two storey extension to the rear with hipped roof incorporating two dormers on the southern elevation (facing St John's Road) - provide a new ramp access to extension and new external staircase on side (south elevation) of host building - provide a secure bin storage area adjacent to the boundary of no. 40 St John's Avenue - retain 8 car park spaces along the southern elevation and - erect a 2m high fence on party boundary with no. 16 New Road. - 10.11 The proposed extension would be set in 1.7m from the southern (side) elevation of the host property.
 It would be replacing the existing single storey extensions which comprise of a render and stone finish with a substantial two storey stone extension.
-Given the siting, design and external facing materials to match the host building, officers are of the opinion the proposals would be more in keeping with the characteristics of the host building and not detract from the visual amenity of the street scene. - 10.12 The demolition of the existing structures, in particular the single storey rendered side extension would ensure a more usable and practical area, to provide off street parking for the proposed development.
+Given the siting, design and external facing materials to match the host building, officers are of the opinion the proposals would be more in keeping with the characteristics of the host building than the existing single storey flat roof extension.
+The revised proposals are considered to improve the visual amenity of the site and immediate surroundings within this street. - 10.12 The demolition of the existing structures, in particular the single storey rendered side extension would ensure a more usable and practical area, to provide off street parking for the proposed development.
 In addition the secure gated bin store to be sited adjacent to the proposed extension and eastern boundary would provide adequate visual screening of bins and would be an improvement to the current situation where bins are left on the side of the building in full view.
 In terms of visual amenity, the proposals are considered to accord with Policies D2, BE1 and BE2 of the UDP, as well as the aims of Chapter 7 of the NPPF as well as PDLP Policy PLP24, and would ensure the visual amenity of the host property and area is not compromised.